ngUpgraders/ng-forward/README.md

 bootstrap(AppCtrl);
 ```

 This is the final step to setting up an ng-forward app.

-It will look for the selector in your html and call ng1's bootstrap method on it.
-Behind the scenes, ng-forward will handle all the work of setting up your modules, translate components to ng 1.x syntax, etc.
+> **Behind the Scenes:** ng-forward will handle all the work of bundling up your module, translate components to ng 1.x syntax, etc. Then it will look for the selector in your html and call ng1's bootstrap method on it.

 Let's look at the completed code: